shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I don’t know, but do you want to draw a card?”
 Sui held the deck out to Gale.

 Gale drew a card.
 His pupils dilated to fill his whole eye socket.
 He got down on the ground and wagged his kangaroo-like yinglet tail.
 His ears flopped.
 “Bark!
 Bark!”
-He put his forepaws on Grar’s lap and panted.
+He put his forepaws on Gra’s lap and panted.

-Grar let out a big laugh.
+Gra let out a big laugh.
 He ruffled Gale’s head a little.

 “He got the dog card!
 He’s acting like a dog!”
 Sui pointed.

 “Another mastiff for my collection.”
-Grar commented.
+Gra commented.
 He picked up a stick and threw it.

 Gale ran awkwardly on his short forelimbs and long, kangaroo-like yinglet legs.
 His body wasn’t made for quadrupedal movement, but he made do.
-He grabbed the stick in his mouth and returned it to Grar.
+He grabbed the stick in his mouth and returned it to Gra.

 “This is hilarious!”